 Main Difference Between CCA and CA

-Since warmer temperatures allow batteries to perform better, the CA rating is typically higher than the CCA rating.
+Since warmer temperatures allow batteries to perform better, the CA rating is typically 20% to 25% higher than the CCA rating.
+Be wary of brands that emphasize CA over CCA just to make the number look larger on the shelf.

 Why CCA Is Crucial in Cold Weather